UQ-RCC/hpc-docs/guides/Bunya-User-Guide.md

 Once logged in to the node that is running your job you can use the `top -c -u $USER` command and note the %CPU and RES (memory) values for your processes.<br>
 The performance of jobs running on NVIDIA GPUs can be monitored using the /usr/bin/nvidia-smi command once you are logged into the node running your job..

+##### Cancelling a job

+If you see that your job is not performing as expected, or is not properly utilising the resources you requested, then you should cancel the job.

+Use the *`scancel`* command to cancel the job.
+You can cancle an individaul job or job array element, or an entire job array.

+Before resubmitting the job, review the job resource request and job inputs and code.

 ##### Your completed jobs

 The `sacct` command can be used to report CPU and Memory utilisation by a completed job.